 How long will they keep?

-If you store these double chocolate cookies in an airtight container, they will last for 2-3 weeks at room temperature.
+If you store these double chocolate cookies in an airtight container, they will last up to 5 days at room temperature.
 Just keep them covered to avoid staleness.

 Does chocolate cookie dough freeze well?